abhinildev/Banking-App/README.md

 A modern, full-stack **Banking App** built to help users manage their personal finances with real-time insights, budget control, and rich analytics.

+Use credentials : email: ron@gmail.com password:123456 to login and view the user's Details

 🔐 **Secure**, 📊 **Insightful**, ⚡ **Fast**, and 🌐 **Fully Deployed**

 ---